jessepeterson/kmfddm/README.md

   - Devices are automatically notified (that is, sent the `DeclarationManagement` MDM command) when associations or declaration content changes.
   - This includes transitively notifying devices for whom dependencies change.
   - For single enrollment notifications we include the device tokens directly in the `DeclarativeManagement` command.
-- Declaration reference tracking.
-  - We prevent declarations that reference non-existent declarations, keeping them all consistent (referential integrity).
-  - However, this does not extend to set associations; that's up to you to keep valid.
 - Status channel data "cache."
   - We store enrollment declaration status and errors for later retreival and insepction.
   - We store all non-declaration, non-error data as "values" for later retrieval and insepction.
 This is useful to inspect what declarations or status subscriptions are supported by an enrollment.